 The official race time will be measured from the start of the race (or day at UT in per day format) to when it ends.
-Any stoppages to the race, e.g. due to inclement weather, will not stop the clock.
+Any stoppages to the race, e.g. due to inclement weather, will not stop the cleak inclement weather, will not stop the clock.